International Festival of Buenos Aires

 Klara Theatreproduktionen (Klara Theatre Production) was founded in Basel in 1991 by the directing duo Christoph Frick (its current director) and Jordy Haderek.
 Inspired by visual art and music, the group explores the possibilities of the medium of theatre from its margins.
 Klara embarks on a search for contemporary, urban narratives and reflects on itself as theatre – and is constantly thinking about its possibilities.
 The group conducts play research, allows narratives to collide with abstraction and vice versa.

 In this parasitic protocol, the Colectivo

 Utópico alongside invited local artists recycle a play from the festival’s official programming and transmit a show to audiences who could not attend or would like to discover alternative versions.
 Each one shares a free performance in a free format to build by juxtaposition a new language made of their different singularities.
 The result reveals and recycles an original content while drawing the question of the possibility of a shared language, of being together, and of a common understanding of the world.

 >> On «By Heart»: 25.feb, 11 am, & 3.mar, 3:30 pm.
 Centro Cultural 25 de Mayo

 >> On «The Big Mountain»: 28.feb, 4 pm, & 4.mar, 12:00 am.
 El Galpón de Guevara

-Utópico is a micro-community of artists from Argentina, Swiss, and Brazil whose work questions the way in which our communities are shaped by past and present utopias.
+Utópico is a micro-community of artists from Argentina, Switzerland, and Brazil whose work questions the way in which our communities are shaped by past and present utopias.
 Through performative experiences, they experiment with alternative ways of being together.
 The group is formed by Paula Baró [AR], Marina Quesada [AR], Rita Aquino [BR], Felipe de Assis [BR], Igor Cardellini [CH], Tomas Gonzales [CH], and Rébecca Balestra [CH].